harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 <!-- when fields are added in the visual editor, add tabs here for visual & yaml -->

-To customize the cache key in the YAML editor, add `key: [custom-key]` under `stage.spec.caching`, and specify the custom key value.
-You can use [fixed values, runtime inputs, and expressions](/docs/platform/References/runtime-inputs) in the key value.
+To customize the cache key in the YAML editor, add `key: CUSTOM_KEY_VALUE` under `stage.spec.caching`.
+You can use [fixed values, runtime inputs, and expressions](/docs/platform/References/runtime-inputs) for the key value.

 The following YAML example uses `<+input>`, which prompts the user to supply a cache key value at runtime.